ouspg/CompSec/Lab2_Network/misc/SQL.md

 SELECT * FROM Students WHERE Course="Compsec"

 ```
-would go over all columns from tabel Students and return the ones whos column named "Course" contains the word "Compsec".
+would go over all columns from table Students and return the ones whos column named "Course" contains the word "Compsec".

  LIKE command is used to limit the search for results that contain a specific pattern.
 In this case the word "user_input".
 The %-signs over the result are wild cards that mean that the results should match one or more characters of the specified string.
 For example